Prateek-rajput-007/PlanMyMeet/README.md

 ![PlanMyMeet Banner](./public/planmymeet-banner.png) <!-- Replace with actual image path or URL -->

 ## 🚀 Live Demo
-[https://plan-my-meet.vercel.app](https://plan-my-meet.vercel.app) <!-- Replace with your actual deployment URL -->
+[Demo](https://plan-my-meet.vercel.app) <!-- Replace with your actual deployment URL -->

 ---

 ## 📌 Overview

-**PlanMyMeet** is a modern meeting scheduling platform that simplifies appointment booking with features like secure login, Google Calendar sync, and real-time availability.
+**PlanMyMeet** is a modern meeting scheduling platform that simplifies appointment booking with features like secure login, Google Calendar sync, time zone awareness, and smart suggestions using Gemini AI.
 Whether you're a freelancer, a team leader, or a remote professional — scheduling meetings has never been this seamless.

 ---